RedHatQE/carbon/docs/definitions/provision.rst

         - False

     *   - keytab
-        - name of the keytab file, which must be placed in the assets directory.
+        - name of the keytab file, which must be placed in the scenario workspace directory.
         - String
         - False